Moriere/07_Admin_dashboard/README.md

 # 07_Admin_dashboard

-This is the final project in the intermediate HTML section of The Odin Project course.
+This is the final project in the intermediate HTML and CSS section of The Odin Project course.